stormpath/stormpath-documentation/source/005_auth_n.rst

 How Login Attempts Work
 ^^^^^^^^^^^^^^^^^^^^^^^

-When the "Han Solo" Account tried to log in to the Application, the user submitted a request to the Application’s ``/loginAttempts`` endpoint.
+When the "Han Solo" Account tries to log in to the Application, the user submits a request to the Application’s ``/loginAttempts`` endpoint.
 Stormpath then consults the Application’s assigned Account Stores (Directories and Groups) in the order that they are assigned to the Application.
 When a matching Account is discovered in a mapped Account Store, it is used to verify the authentication attempt and all subsequent Account Stores are ignored.
 In other words, Accounts are matched for Application login based on a "first match wins" policy.

 Let's look at an example to illustrate this behavior.
 Assume that two Account Stores, a "Customers" Directory and an "Employees" Directory, have been assigned (mapped) to a "Foo" application.
 "Customers" was assigned first, and "Employees" was assigned next, and this will dictate the order in which they are checked.